SIMEXP/load_confounds/CONTRIBUTING.md

 The SIMEXP lab openly invites anybody to contribute to this repository.
 Most conversations take place on open [issues](https://github.com/SIMEXP/fmriprep_load_confounds/issues).
-We aim to create a welcoming environment where everybodies viewpoints are respected and aknowledged.
+We aim to create a welcoming environment where everybody's viewpoints are respected and aknowledged.

 If you are interested in making changes we encourage you to do it as follows: